 In June 2014, the group featured on Songs of Praise (BBC1) in a special D-Day 70th Anniversary programme.
 In addition, guest conductors of the group have included Neil Ferris, David Price, Malcolm Archer and Eamonn Dougan.
 Read more

-As a Lay Clerk at Portsmouth Cathedral, Adrian has been administrator for its “Sing Up” government grant since September 2008 and now runs their on-going Chorister Outreach Programme.
+As a Lay Clerk at Portsmouth Cathedral, Adrian has been administrator for its “Sing Up” government grant since September 2008.
+As a result, he now runs their on-going Chorister Outreach Programme.
 In conjunction with this, he works as a vocal coach at Portsmouth Grammar School.

-In terms of choral music, Adrian has sung with various amateur and professional choirs, including Royal Holloway Chapel Choir (with a choral scholarship).
-This has introduced him to a wide range of repertoire, from early music and liturgical music to that of contemporary composers from all over the world.
+Adrian has sung with various amateur and professional choirs, including Royal Holloway Chapel Choir (with a choral scholarship).
+As a result, he has been introduced to a wide range of repertoire.
+These range from from early and liturgical music to contemporary composers worldwide.
 He has sung on recordings released by Hyperion, Signum, NAXOS, Convivium Records and other private labels.

 Adrian’s experience as a soloist and musician have enabled him to work and sing in many European countries.
 Further afield, he has performed in America, Australia and New Zealand.
 He is in increasing demand as a soloist.
 As a result, he has had many recent choir and orchestra performances.
 These have included music by Monteverdi, Handel, Purcell, Mozart, Haydn, Vaughan Williams and Carl Orff.

 Adrian has a particular interest in ‘English Song’.
 He recently completed a commercial recording of music (1900-1949) with Noel Skinner (Released in June 2013).
 Recent singing teachers and vocal coaches have included Margaret Lobo and Andrew King.